praveenande84/Target-Interview/03 Theory/01 Client/04 Javascript/Javascript.md

    * `&& || !`
 7. Spread
    * `...` three dots
-   * spread operator used to unpack the items in an Object or Array.
+   * spread operator used to unpack the items in an Object or Array into individual elements.
 8. Rest
    * we can pack multiple values into an array.
 9. Ternary